-Talk to your doctor before using Prochlorperazine tablets:
+Talk to your doctor or pharmacist before using Prochlorperazine tablet

-- if you are elderly - if you are pregnant, thinking of becoming pregnant or breast feeding - if you have risk factors for a blood clot or stroke such as high blood pressure, high cholesterol levels, diabetes or smoking
+- if you are elderly - if you have risk factors for a blood clot or stroke such as high blood pressure, high cholesterol levels, diabetes or smoking - if you or someone else in your family has a history of blood clots, as medicines like these have been associated with formation of blood clots - if you have a condition called myasthenia gravis, which causes muscle weakness - if you have AIDS.

-- if you or someone else in your family has a history of blood clots, as medicines like these have been associated with formation of blood clots. - if you have a condition called myasthenia gravis, which causes muscle weakness - if you have AIDS.
+Prochlorperazine tablet may cause you to be more sensitive to sunlight.
+When using Prochlorperazine tablet it is particularly important that you should avoid exposure to direct sunlight and use sunscreen.

-Prochlorperazine tablets may cause you to be more sensitive to sunlight.
-When using Prochlorperazine tablets it is particularly important that you should avoid exposure to direct sunlight and use sunscreen.
+Other medicines and Prochlorperazine tablet

-Other medicines and Prochlorperazine tablets
+Tell your doctor or pharmacist if you are using, have recently taken or might use any other medicines.

-Tell your doctor if you are using, have recently used or might use any other medicines.
 In particular, tell your doctor or pharmacist if you are using:

-- sedatives or tranquilisers, used to help you sleep (such as diazepam and temazepam) - antihypertensive medicines, used to treat high blood pressure (such as atenolol, propranolol or clonidine) - anticholinergic medicines, used for conditions such as depression (such as amitriptyline and imipramine) - anticonvulsant medicines used to prevent or treat fits such as carbamazepine and lamotrigine) - lithium (used to treat mania and depression) - desferrioxamine (used to treat high levels of iron in your body). - oral anticoagulants, to help prevent blood clots (such as warfarin) - levodopa (used to treat Parkinson's disease)
+- Sedatives or tranquilisers, used to help you sleep (such as diazepam and temazepam - antihypertensive medicines, used to treat high blood pressure (such as atenolol, propranolol or clonidine) - anticholinergic medicines, used for conditions such as depression (such as amitriptyline and imipramine) - anticonvulsant medicines, used to prevent or treat fits (such as carbamazepine and lamotrigine) - lithium, (used to treat mania and depression) - desferrioxamine, (used to treat high levels of iron in your body) - oral anticoagulants, to help prevent blood clots (such as warfarin) - levodopa (used to treat Parkinson's disease)

-Prochlorperazine tablets with food and drink
+Prochlorperazine tablets with food, drink and alcohol

-Prochlorperazine tablets are best taken after food.
+Prochlorperazine are best taken after food.

-Do not drink alcohol when using the tablets as it may interact with medicines like Prochlorperazine.
+Do not drink alcohol when using the tablets as it may interact with medicines like Prochlorperazine maleate.